ttcn-0906/riscv32-core-doc/README.md

 ## Overview

-This repository contains the documentation for the RISC-V 32-bit core.
+This repository contains the documentation for the NYCU RISC-V 32-bit core.
 The documentation is built using Sphinx, which supports both reStructuredText and Markdown formats.

 The documentation for this repository is automatically synchronized and published to the Read the Docs website.
-[View the documentation here](https://riscv32-core-doc.readthedocs.io/en/latest/index.html).
+[View the documentation here](https://nycu-riscv32-core-doc.readthedocs.io/en/latest/index.html).

 ## Getting Started